-This program now combines 15101A and last year's 1501B (allowing MCDA to continue dependency in a reduced role).
-Because of previous reductions this program no longer advocates for proactive child protection efforts in dependency court proceedings to the extent it did in the past.
-This combined with the increased obligations to prosecute complex murder, robbery and sexual assault cases under SB1008 has impacted this unit's function.
+This program now combines 15101A and last year's 15101B (allowing MCDA to continue dependency in a reduced role).
+New obligations, under SB 1008, to prosecute complex murder, robbery and sexual assault cases has increased the workload of this unit.

 Under COVID, dependency hearings and trials are remote.
 Resolution in delinquency cases, however, have slowed because of the need to be in-person in some hearings and trials.
 This unit has adapted well to remote proceedings.
-Because kids are not in schools access to mandatory reporters has decreased; DHS has fewer reports of abuse.
-LE submissions also decreased because of stretched resources due to expanded civil unrest and violence combined with decreased funding.
+Because kids are not in schools, access to mandatory reporters has decreased; DHS has fewer reports of abuse.
+Law Enforcement submissions also decreased because of stretched resources due to expanded civil unrest and violence combined with decreased funding.